 Co-educational vs single-sex schools: how to choose what’s best?

-The New Zealand school system offers both co-educational and single-sex options across the public and private system.
+Curious about education systems around the world?
+In this article, OneChoice Life Insurance NZ provides insight into how the New Zealand school system offers both co-educational and single-sex options in both the public and private system.

-And when it comes to making a decision that can affect a child’s future, any parent knows the dilemma of making that call.
-More than half (57%) of parents are already concerned that their children have fallen behind in school due to COVID-19 lockdowns and the impacts of homeschooling, according to our OneChoice Kiwi Education Report, so it’s no wonder that many parents are wondering how they can offer their kids the best education possible.
+When it comes to making a decision that can affect a child’s future, any parent knows the dilemma of making that call.
+More than half (57%) of parents are already concerned that their children have fallen behind in school due to COVID-19 lockdowns and the impacts of home schooling, according to our OneChoice Kiwi Education Report, so it’s no wonder that many parents are wondering how they can offer their kids the best education possible.
 One of those questions is whether to opt for a co-ed or single-sex school.

 There are significantly more co-ed schools around the country than single sex, with 2,415 co-ed and just 64 all-girl schools and 53 all-boy schools as of July 2020.
 So if you’re thinking you might prefer a single-sex school for your child, you will need to start making plans, as spaces are limited.